 Bored in my room I went for a walk around Manhattan later that evening in a snow-storm.
 Bollocking freezing cold.
 Yellow cabs skidding all over.
 Clouds of steam rising from grates of hell in the pavement.

 Cold and shaking to the bone I dived into an inviting looking store named ‘Radio Shack’ to get warm and have a look at all the latest gadgets.

 It was packed and bustling with people buying last-minute Christmas presents.
 I bought a wireless telephone.
 Never heard of them before in my life.

 Noticed a girl serving customers at the far end of the counter.
 My God she was beautiful.

 Had no choice; I couldn’t get near her in the crowd so I paid for my purchase to a weird looking guy and left with my tail between my legs.

 Got back to my hotel and sat on my tiny single bed and thought ‘That is the most beautiful girl I have seen in my life’.

-A bible and telephone directory are always provided in those sort of of hotels (top drawer next to your bed because apparently this can save many miserable souls who might otherwise have been left unattended), so I got the phone directory out.
+A bible and telephone directory are always provided in those sort of hotels (top drawer next to your bed because apparently, this can save many miserable souls who might otherwise have been left unattended), so I got the phone directory out.
 Looked up ‘Radio Shack Manhattan’.